zjhuntin/django-movies/README.md

 confuse it with Django users), movies, and ratings.
 Make sure that your models can contain the data from your dataset.

 Create Django admin pages for your models.
-From the rater page, you should be able to see all their ratings and add new ratings.
-From the movie page, you should be able to see all ratings as well.

 [movielens]: http://grouplens.org/datasets/movielens/

+## Hard Mode

+Start adding methods to your models that you will need later.
+For `movie`, you'll want the average rating for each movie, and the ability to get the top movies by rating.

+For `rater`, you'll want the average rating that rater gave to a movie, and the ability to get the top movies that rater has not seen.
+You will also want to be able to find the Euclidean distance between that rater and another using their movie ratings.
+(See [our command-line version of this](https://github.com/tiyd-python-2015-05/movie-recommendations) to see more.)

+In order to do this, you'll want to [read up on the model layer of Django](https://docs.djangoproject.com/en/1.8/#the-model-layer).

+Try to test these new methods.
+Read [Testing in Django](https://docs.djangoproject.com/en/1.8/topics/testing/) and then either look at [django-nose](https://pypi.python.org/pypi/django-nose) or [pytest-django](https://pytest-django.readthedocs.org/en/latest/).